percona/percona-backup-mongodb/README.md

 ### Running the Coordinator

-The backup coordinator can be executed in any server since it doesn't need a connection to a MongoDB instance.
-One Coordinator is needed per deployment.
+The `pbm-coordinator` process can be hosted on any server which allows the network access described above.
+(N.b. it doesn't need to make direct connections to any MongoDB instances instance itself.)
+Only one coordinator is needed per deployment.

 To start the coordinator run:

 ```
 $ pbm-coordinator --work-dir=<directory to store metadata>
 ```

 If `--work-dir` is not specified, it will use the default `${HOME}/percona-backup-mongodb`.
 By default, the coordinator will listen for agents on port 10000.

 ### Running the Agent

-On every MongoDB instance, you need to start an agent that will receive commands from the coordinator.
+On the servers hosting the MongoDB data you need to start one `pbm-agent` process per `mongod`.
+This agent process will notify it's presence to the coordinator and then passively await commands from it.
+Don't forget to add them on the configsvr nodes if you have a cluster rather than a non-sharded replicaset.
+No agent is needed for `mongos` nodes.

 By default the agent will connect to MongoDB using the host '127.0.0.1' and the port 27017.
 See [MongoDB Authentication](#MongoDB-Authentication) below if Authentication is enabled on the MongoDB host.